Resoluteness in the Face of Adversity

 But how we react when things don’t go our way is more instructive.
 If we want to learn, that is.

-That sense of resolution — and remember I talked about truly committing to your resolutions recently — is exactly what helped Scott keep his promise as an expedition leader right up until his dying day.
+That sense of resolution — and remember we recently covered truly committing to your resolutions — is exactly what helped Scott keep his promise as an expedition leader right up until his dying day.

 You may have heard of the Resolute desk — the desk made famous by little “John John” Kennedy crawling out from under it — it has been used by many presidents in the Oval Office, and undoubtedly represents the connection with Great Britain, America's sense of exploration, and the determination of our leadership.